Aloncheeto/rune-cheat-engine/README.md

 ### Executor
 - Follow the instructions here -> https://robloxscripts.com/cheat-engine-script-execution-for-byfron-on-roblox-uwp/
+- you can get the script to run from this github repo, under exec.lua

 ### Web Version
 - To get it working on the web version it will take leet haxor skill JK just download the CE source